ingenieraLesly/ingenieraLesly/README.md

 🌱I'm a forestry engineer and currently I'm learning programming and English.

 😄 I'm an unmanned aerial vehicle pilot.
-- 🔭 I’m currently working on my entrepreneurship: FLYTRIC and helps farmers.
+- 🔭 I’m currently working on SIESA and in my entrepreneurship: FLYTRIC and helps farmers.
 - 🌱 I’m currently learning JavaScript.
 - 💬 Ask me about photogrammetry, UAS, Mongo, JS, Python, Java.
 - 📫 How to reach me: dronesflytric@gmail.com